^

 Cell phones lead to the development of pathological narcissism

-This, according to Sherri Turkle, inevitably leads to the third psychological effect, which she refers to: "I tell you - it means I exist."
-According to her, representatives of the younger generation actually forgot how to remain alone with their thoughts.
-They feel an acute need to share their thoughts and ideas directly at the time of their appearance.
-And if a few years ago the story that, say, a husband called his wife 15 times a day, was puzzling and testified either to an obsession or to problems in family relationships, then today the exchange of numerous sms is the norm.
+This, according to Sherry Turkle, inevitably leads to the third psychological effect, which she calls: "I communicate - therefore I exist."
+According to her, representatives of the younger generation have practically forgotten how to remain alone with their thoughts.
+They feel an urgent need to share their thoughts and ideas immediately at the moment of their emergence.
+And if a few years ago a story about, say, a husband calling his wife 15 times a day caused bewilderment and testified either to an obsession or to problems in family relationships, today exchanging numerous text messages is the norm.

-"I will not argue that a huge number of people have any mental disabilities, but the tendency, the essence of which is reduced to the need to communicate any thought or feeling, makes us talk about signs of the development of pathological narcissism," the expert said.
+"I will not claim that a huge number of people have any mental deviations.
+However, the tendency, the essence of which comes down to the need to communicate any thought or feeling, makes us talk about signs of the development of pathological narcissism," the expert says.

-Sherri Turcl considers it dangerous to turn a smartphone into a "friend".
-With all due respect to technical progress, she says, "a smartphone is primarily a machine that does not know how to empathize."
+Sherry Turkle believes that turning a smartphone into a "friend" is dangerous.
+With all due respect to technological progress, she says, "a smartphone is first and foremost a machine that cannot empathize."